DiscordGuide/discordguide.github.io/content/index.md

 So please feel free to take a look through the guides you'll see above or visit our [ server](https://discord.gg/h67TkHf).

 ##### Our guides are as follows...
+**Please keep in mind we are still updating the guides, and Mobile guides arent currently up yet!**

 * Basics